Written by Julie Zelenski, with modifications by Nick Troccoli

 Absolutely!
 CS107 covers systems, which is an area including topics such as lower-level languages, infrastructure, and underlying technologies like compilers, networks, security, operating systems, and more.
 But this is just one area to explore; if you're interested in higher-level languages, higher-level technologies, data science, machine learning, or other topics, we highly recommend exploring what interests you most.
 We hope that, regardless of your interest, CS107 will provide a foundation for you to better understand how underlying technologies work, and for you to more efficiently implement and debug programs.

 How can I interpret my grades so far to know how I'm doing overall?

 The way the coursework (assignments and labs) grade is calculated is by summing assignments and lab participation, and dividing by the total number of points possible.
 While a half-credit outcome (or even a total zero) on one assignment can affect your grade, it is not necessarily a catastrophic situation.

 In terms of course website information, Gradebook is the best way to get an overview of how you’re doing in the course so far.
 You can combine this with the following to get a better picture:

 - the overall course grade breakdown in the general information handout

 - the assignment statistics posted in the announcements section

 - the relative point totals for each assignment, listed on each assignment page

-- the statistics for the midterm, posted on the midterm info page
+- the statistics for the assessment, posted on the assessment info page

 Should I change my grading basis from letter grade to CR/NC?